Basics

 Research software can greatly simplify various aspects involved in conducting research, from the initial planning stages to the final presentation of results.
 These tools provide structured ways to handle data, organize thoughts, and conduct analysis, which saves time and minimizes errors.

-By leveraging specific functionalities, researchers can enhance their productivity and focus on the most critical aspects of their work.
+By taking advantage of specific functionalities, researchers can enhance their productivity and focus on the most critical aspects of their work.
 Below are several ways software can streamline research tasks.

 Plan research